How to get sleep

 The amount of sleep an individual requires varies by person and by age.
 Babies need 16 hours of sleep, toddlers need 12 hours, and the average adult needs 7-8 hours of sleep per day.

-Starting in middle age, falling asleep takes longer and nighttime waking is more common, especially in men related to an enlarged prostate (BPH).
+Starting in middle age, falling asleep takes longer and night time waking is more common, especially in men related to an enlarged prostate (BPH).

 Consistently sleeping 7-8 hours per night supports optimal health and the production of “leptin” (the satiety hormone).